The Dream Factory (film)

 The Dream Factory (甲方乙方 (Jiǎfāng Yǐfāng, Party A, Party B)) is a 1997 Chinese comedy film directed by Feng Xiaogang.
 It was one of the first notable and successful he sui pian movies (Chinese New Year films) made in mainland China.
 It was written by Feng Xiaogang and Wang Gang, adapting a Wang Shuo novel.

 Plot

 Four friends in Beijing—three men and a woman—start a company which specializes in fulfilling their clients' dreams.
-Enacting their wildest fantasies, they encounter many oddball clients along the way.
+They encounter many clients along the way.